laissazanoni/rossmann-sales-prediction/README.md

 ## Business Problem
 Rossmann's CFO wants to invest in remodeling some stores.
-In order to know exactly how much capital he can invest, he needs to know to how much return he will get from stores sales for the next 6 weeks.
+In order to known exactly how much capital he can invest, he needs to know how much return he will get from stores sales for the next 6 weeks.

 **Business Issue:** What is the total sales of each store in the next 6 weeks?